celestiaorg/CIPs/cips/cip-7.md

 ## Security Considerations

 The management of working groups primarily involves process and communication security.
-Ensuring transparent and secure communication channels and document management practices is essential.
+Ensuring transparent and secure communication channels and documenting management practices is essential.

 ## Copyright